-5. Know how to access information and advice about difficulties with sleep 5.1 Describe situations in which additional information or assistance about sleep would be needed 5.2 Explain how to access additional information and assistance Additional information about this unit Individual refers to someone requiring care or support; it will usually mean the person orpeople supported by the learner Agreed ways of working will include policies and procedures where these exist; they maybe less formally documented with micro-employers Unit aim (s) This unit is aimed at those working in a wide range of settings.
+5. Know how to access information and advice about difficulties with sleep 5.1 Describe situations in which additional information or assistance about sleep would be needed 5.2 Explain how to access additional information and assistance Additional information about this unit

+Individual refers to someone requiring care or support; it will usually mean the person orpeople supported by the learner

+Agreed ways of working will include policies and procedures where these exist; they maybe less formally documented with micro-employers

+1 / Unit aim (s) This unit is aimed at those working in a wide range of settings.
 It provides the learner with the knowledge and skills required to establish conditions suitable for sleep and support the individual to sleep.
-Assessment requirements specified by This unit must be assessed in line with Skills for Health Assessment Principles.
+Assessment requirements specified by assector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
 Learning outcomes 2, 3 and 4 must be assessed in a real work environment.

-This unit links to SCDHSC0216.
+Details of the relationship of the unit and relevant National Occupational Standards This unit links to SCDHSC0216.